 In the face of climate change, it's heartbreaking that our government is not taking action and making necessary changes.
 I've stopped counting on them and realized we have other options - ones that act much faster and are much more willing to change.
 Let's look to the companies we love and ourselves to be the change.

-If you are a vegan and feel you need to leave me a comment about my choosing not to include "go vegan" in this list, please visit this blog post first.
+If you are a vegan and feel you need to leave me a comment about me choosing not to include "go vegan" in this list, please visit this blog post or listen to this podcast episode first.

 Thanks for stopping by Green Willow Homestead!
 From chicken rearing to composting, we've got our hands full and we love sharing what we've learned along the way.
 Follow along as we strive to live sustainably and turn these five acres from just property to a fully functioning small-scale homestead.